Al-Alam News Network: 2011 Bahraini protests

 During the Shiite anti-government protests in Bahrain, the Al-Alam signal was repeatedly jammed.
 Allegations all point to the fact that Al Mukhabarat Al A'amah, the Saudi Intelligence Agency, was traced back to for evidence of this crime.
 The jamming attacks were reportedly caused by installations capable of interfering with Al-Alam's frequencies on the Badr satellite from a Saudi transmitter.
 This act of sabotage and illegal interference with free media has yet to be addressed in an international case.

 Geographical coverage

-Al-Alam news channel covers all parts of the globe, with the exception of the southern part of African continent, using the following satellites: Hotbird 8, Eutelsat 7 West A and Galaxy 19.
+Al-Alam news channel covers all parts of the globe, with the exception of the southern part of African continent, using the following satellites: Hot Bird 8, Eutelsat 7 West A and Galaxy 19.
 It is also broadcast terrestrially on VHF channel E4 from high ground near the Iraqi border.

-Programs

-Maal hadath (With the event)

-In this political program daily global developments are discussed and analyzed in the presence of specialized experts or via SNG (satellite news gathering).

-Al-Iraq Alyom (Iraq Today)

-This program tends to discuss Iraq's political, social and economic issues in the aftermath of occupation by inviting officials and experts from inside and outside Iraq.

-Men Tehran (From Tehran)

-This weekly program spotlights special reports with regard to the most important Iranian issues in the presence of high-ranking renowned local officials, in addition to discussing Iran's political, scientific, cultural and economic developments and their reflections upon international boards.

-Al-Mehwar (The Pivot)

-This program is produced by Al-Alam news channel at its studios in the Palestinian occupied territories, in particular Jerusalem, Gaza and Ramallah cities.
-In this program, leaders of Palestinian groups inside occupied territories exchange views with regard to the main issues and daily developments on the Palestinian domain.

-Al-ray Alawal (The Prime Opinion)

-This weekly program discusses the more important issues concern Islamic world where the audience may contribute by their opinions and remarks directly via telephone calls.

-Taht Alramad (Under the ashes)

-A strategic regional issue with potentiality of developing to a crisis or a potential political crisis in the foreseeable future is probed in this weekly program.
-Experts are invited to the program to analyze historical roots and the reasons behind the potential crisis.

-Al-hakika ayn (Where is the truth)

-This is a wide-field research for a regional crisis and a thorough investigation to the reasons and factors that exacerbated it, in order to reach the authentic roots for the crisis with the participation of experts at Al-Alam studios in Beirut or via SNG (Satellite News Gathering).